 Participate in regular performances with our period instrument Baroque Orchestra and Ensembles

 Our full period instrument Baroque orchestra performs on average once a term, exploring a rich variety of music, from large-scale works such as Charpentier’s Actéon and JS Bach’s Christmas Oratorio to smaller repertoire including Handel and Corelli Purcell theatre music and Bach cantatas.
 Every two years Capelle joins forces with the Vocal & Operatic Department to produce one or two fully staged Baroque operas.
-Recent productions have included Purcell’s Dido and Aeneas and Monteverdi's 8th Book of Madrigals.
-In recent years, the Early Music Department has collaborated with many external organisations bringing the music of the past to historic venues and heritage properties in the region.
+Recent productions have included Purcell’s Dido and Aeneas and Charpentier's Les Arts Florissants.
+In recent years, the Historical Performance Department has collaborated with many external organisations bringing the music of the past to historic venues and heritage properties in the region.
 Recent performances have included Jacobean masque music at Birmingham's 17th-century mansion, Aston Hall, Viva Vivaldi at Weston Park, and reconstructing 17th-century Evensong at Worcester Cathedral with sackbuts and cornetts.

 Perform with our all student ensemble, the Baroque Oboe Band